 Honbouzu Jigoku - “Mud Hell”

 Kinryu Jigoku - “Golden Dragon Hell” which features a steam-breathing dragon

 There are many “Jigoku Hells” and some are more interesting than others.
 We highly recommend you visit Umi Jigoku, Oniishibozu Jigoku, Shiraike Jigoku and Chinoike Jigoku.

 As the popularity of its hot springs grew, the demand for Beppu's bamboo basketry increased until it became a local industry.
 A basketry training center opened in 1903, laying the foundation for the beautiful products made and sold throughout the area.
 Utility baskets include kitchen items such as food holders, sieves and strainers.
 Fish traps, silkworm trays, seed holders and other baskets are made for farm use.
 Some basketry artists make one-of-a-kind decorative baskets, handbags and basketry sculptures.

 About ten kilometers (6.2 miles) inland from Beppu is Yufuin, a smaller hot spring resort known as the “town of morning mist.”
 Many are drawn to Yufuin for its boutiques, cafes and art museums.
 Located in a rural area and surrounded by mountains, Yufuin's shopping district is near rice paddies and farm houses.

-Just outside of Beppu the Takasakiyama Monkey Park is home to more than 1500 wild Japanese monkeys.
+Just outside of Beppu the Takasakiyama Monkey Park is home to more than 1,500 wild Japanese monkeys.
 The park is on a heavily wooded mountain, and in order to keep the monkeys from wandering into neighboring areas they are regularly fed.
-Near the monkey park Umitamago Aquarium has fish, seals, otters, dolphins and penguins.
+Not far from the monkey park the Umitamago Aquarium has fish, seals, otters, dolphins and penguins.